-Magdi Awad is assistant professor in the Department of Pharmacy Practice at Northeast Ohio Medical University.
+Magdi Awad is associate professor in the Department of Pharmacy Practice at Northeast Ohio Medical University.
 He practices at AxessPointe Community Health Resources, INC (API), a federally qualified health center with three locations: Akron, Barberton, and Kent.
 His responsibilities are to provide clinical pharmacy services and oversee the 340b pharmacy at API and precept fourth year pharmacy students on their ambulatory care and underserved rotations at his practice site.
 Dr. Awad's expertise is in chronic disease management and medication therapy management.

 2009 Pharm.D., University of Minnesota, Minneapolis, Minn.